-This is the time of year is not just the holiday season.
-It is also a time when borrowers are either starting repayment or reviewing their current loan repayment options.
-The need for student loan repayment advice is difficult to find.
-As the stress of student loan repayment increases more people are get inappropriate advice in hope of an easy answer.
+This is the time of year when borrowers are either starting repayment or reviewing their current loan repayment options.
+Student loan repayment advice is difficult to find.
+As the stress repayment increases, more people are getting inappropriate advice in hope of an easy answer.
 In many cases these become empty promises.

 The Consumer Financial Protection Bureau 2017 quarterly report focused on the student loan repayment and forgiveness process.
 The report specifically focused on the consumer complaints of the Student Loan Servicers.
 Consumer complaints are up over 325% since their last report.
 In fact, the CFPB has filed a lawsuit against some of the federal loan servicers due to improper advice.
 The report specifically issued several key areas below that borrowers found advice lacking:

 - Consumers complain about poor information from and sloppy practices by servicers

 - Consumers complain about difficulty enrolling and staying in an income-driven repayment plan